3redronin/mu-server/src/main/java/io/muserver/rest/README.md

 ### 6.6 Priorities

 No plan to implement as it would add another dependency.
-The order filters are added are the order they are run in.
+The order filters and interceptors are added are the order they are run in.

 ### 6.7 Exceptions